niiknow/vue-datatables-net/README.md

 # vue-datatables-net
-> Vue jQuery DataTable.net wrapper component
+> Vue jQuery DataTables.net wrapper component

-This library is a wrapper for [jQuery DataTable](https://datatables.net/).
-It's a tiny package that doesn't include anything, not even the datatables.net core library.
+This library is a Vue 2 wrapper for [jQuery DataTables](https://datatables.net/).
+It's a tiny wrapper that doesn't include anything, not even the datatables.net core library.

-The initial focus/design of this library is to use with ajax/server-side endpoint.
-Though, since it is a datatables.net wrapper, local data use/loading is simply:
+The initial focus/design is to use with ajax/server-side endpoint.
+Though, since it is just a wrapper, local data use/loading is simply:

 ```javascript
 component.dataTable.clear().draw();